isra-st/Push_Notifications_Advertisements/README.md

 Boost the notification push during the time periods with higher subscribers activity:

-  * Wednesdays the higher 'Click Through Rate' of the week
+  * Wednesdays, the higher 'Click Through Rate' of the week
-  * Saturdays the lower 'Click Through Rate' of the week
+  * Saturdays, the lower 'Click Through Rate' of the week
   * Between 09:00 AM and 11:00 AM the higher 'Click Through Rate' of the day

 Subscribers lose interest on the ads embeded in the noticitions over the time: